 Shaping the canvas is a way of finalizing the image for me.
 The ancient Spartan concept of –coming home either carrying your shield or on it-always gave me a mental picture of a warrior’s commitment to battle.
 Many of my pieces have a shield-like resemblance because of this.
 My commitment can be courageous at times-I persist!

 The artists who I worked with during my formative years as a painter were deeply committed to the tenants of modernism.
 Their conviction was so strong that I could not help but be influenced by them.
+Many of them were learning to paint during that crucial moment in America when Pop was redefining everything and modernism was waning and drowning in its own arcane language.
 In my youthful innocence I blindly believed my teachers and mentors and I accepted their truth as mine.
 In many ways I became stuck in the gap that developed between Abstract Expressionism and Pop Art.
+“Paintings themselves became viable when their real subject was their own making.”
+Paul Schimmel in Hand-painted Pop: American Art in Transition, 1955-62*, the GAP.
 I will always take that with me because it is part of who I am, my explorations in paint now combine a little of both worlds.